Vyzrala/Weather-station/README.md

-# A Python application operating on raspberry pi 3b+
+# A python application operating on raspberry pi 3b+

 Application for collecting, storing and sending data from sensors like: temperature, humidity and movement.
 Application presents current weather conditions in the main tab 'Pomiary'.